-This document explains how we (me, the psychotherapist and you, the client) work together.
+This document explains how we (me, the psychotherapist and you, the client(s)) work together.

 Session length and fees

 A standard Contemporary Psychotherapy (CP) session lasts for 50 minutes.
 Sessions are usually on a weekly basis at a time mutually agreed at the start of the therapy.
-My fee is £55 per session.
+My fee is £55 per one–to-one session and £100 per couple’s session.

 Reduced fees may be available in the case of financial hardship, subject to availability.

-The room reservation will be held for you each week and the fee will be payable to keep your session whether you attend or not.
+The online session or room reservation will be held for you each week and the fee will be payable to keep your session whether you attend or not.
+Sessions can be rearranged and I ask for a few day’s notice to facilitate this.
 Only in exceptional circumstances, at the discretion of the therapist will the fee be waived.
 Holiday periods should be agreed in advance with as much notice as possible.
 In the event that I have to miss a session you will not be charged for that session.

 Code of Ethics

-I adhere to the BACP (British Association for Counsellors and Psychotherapists) and UKCP (United Kingdom Council for Psychotherapy) code of ethics for Professional Counsellors.
-The codes of ethics can be found in more detail on the website of each organisation.
-Click below for full details.
+I adhere to the code of ethics for Professional Counsellors required by UKCP (United Kingdom Council for Psychotherapy), and COSRT (College of Sex and Relationship Therapy) The codes of ethics can be found in more detail on the website of each organisation.

-I carry professional liability insurance and have been DBS (criminal records) checked.
+I carry professional liability insurance and have been enhanced DBS (criminal records) checked.